Evidence of scale-free clusters of vegetation in tropical rainforests

-\paragraph*{Barro Colorado Island (BCI).---} BCI database comprises sufficiently high-resolution data with 8 censuses (every 5 years from 1980s) of more than $4\cdot 10^5$ trees and shrubs with diameter at breast height larger than $0.01\,$m, belonging to about 300 species in 50-ha ($1000\times 500\,$m$^2$), and providing position and species for each plant \cite{condit2014}.
-From this data we can resolve vegetation clusters of conspecifics and heterospecifics plants.
+\paragraph*{Barro Colorado Island (BCI).---} The BCI database comprises sufficiently high-resolution data with eight censuses (every five years from the 1980s) of more than $4\cdot 10^5$ trees and shrubs with diameter at breast height greater than $0.01\,$ m, belonging to about 300 species in 50-ha ($1000\times 500\,$m$^2$), and providing position and species for each plant \cite{condit2014}.
+From these data, we can resolve vegetation clusters of conspecific and heterospecific plants.
+Our primary goal is to provide a comprehensive overview, at the ecosystem level, of the intrinsic qualitative properties of the vegetation pattern by closely examining its aggregating properties.

-Note that, the existence of a short-range correlation length (i.e., the absence of critical fluctuations) will be reflected in a standard percolation phase transition, where the properties of the underlying point process are determined by the Fisher exponent $\tau$ \cite{Villegas2022}.
+Note that systems characterized by short-range correlation lengths (i.e., the absence of critical fluctuations) will be reflected in a standard percolation phase transition, where the properties of the underlying point process are determined by the Fisher exponent $\tau$ \cite{Villegas2022}.
 Let us emphasize that, e.g., critical systems lack a well-defined scale, so multiple broadly diverse scales are expected to make contributions of comparable importance, being microscopic, mesoscopic, and macroscopic scales all alike.
-Thus, a natural series of questions arises: is it possible to extract information about characteristic spatial scales --in the case they emerge-- at the ecosystem level?
+Thus, a natural series of questions arises: Is it possible to extract information about characteristic spatial scales, in the case they emerge, at the ecosystem level?
 Do different functional scales live together in complex rainforests?
 Can we extract some information about the dynamical regime of these complex systems?